Policy No. 6200 Accounting, Auditing, & Financial Reporting

 I. Accounting

-- The Board delegates to the business administrator responsibility for the proper collection, expenditure, accounting, and reporting of all public funds controlled by the district.
+A. The Board delegates to the business administrator responsibility for the proper collection, expenditure, accounting, and reporting of all public funds controlled by the District.

-- The Board delegates to the business administrator the authority to develop and maintain a comprehensive accounting practices manual to be used as a basis of standardized accounting throughout the district.
+B. The Board delegates to the business administrator the authority to develop and maintain a comprehensive accounting practices manual to be used as a basis of standardized accounting throughout the District.

-- The district shall adhere to all applicable GASB standards and GAAP principles in its accounting practices.
+C. The District shall adhere to all applicable GASB standards and GAAP principles in its accounting practices.

-- The district shall use a modified accrual basis of accounting.
+D. The District shall use a modified accrual basis of accounting, recording transactions when they occur.

-- The district shall maintain an accounting system capable of providing accurate and timely records of financial transactions.
+E. The District shall maintain an accounting system capable of providing accurate and timely records of financial transactions.

-- The district shall maintain an account structure in accordance with the state chart of accounts published annually by USBE.
-Accounts will be set up in such a manner that they are easily reviewed and audited.
+F. The District shall maintain an account structure in accordance with the state chart of accounts published annually by USBE.
+Accounts will be set up so they are easily reviewed and audited.

 II.
 Auditing

-- The district shall participate in a comprehensive annual financial audit performed by an independent, external audit firm.
+B. The District shall participate in a comprehensive annual financial audit performed by an independent, external audit firm.
+The District shall ensure that external audits are conducted in accordance with GAAS and GAGAS standards.

-- As required by Utah code: 53G-7-401(2), the district shall maintain an internal auditor.
-The internal auditor works under the direction of the audit committee.
+C. As required by Utah code: 53G-7-401(2), the District shall maintain an internal auditor.
+The internal auditor reports to the audit committee.

 III.
 Audit Committee

-- In accordance with industry best practices and Utah code: 53G-7-402, the district shall maintain an audit committee to include three of the seven current school board members.
-Up to two community members with expertise in the areas of finance, auditing, and accounting may be invited to participate on the committee.
+A. In accordance with industry best practices and Utah code: 53G-7-402, the District shall maintain an audit committee to include three of the seven current school board members.
+Up to two community members with expertise in finance, auditing, or accounting may be invited to serve on the committee.

-- The audit committee provides independent review and oversight of the district’s financial reporting processes, internal controls and independent auditors.
-The audit committee also provides a forum separate from administration in which auditors and other interested parties can candidly discuss financial concerns.
+C. The audit committee provides independent review and oversight of the District’s financial reporting processes, internal controls, and independent auditors.
+The audit committee also provides a forum, separate from administration, for auditors and other interested parties to candidly discuss financial concerns.

-- A Board member shall serve as chair of the audit committee and is responsible to organize the work of the committee.
+D. A Board member shall serve as chair of the audit committee and is responsible for organizing the work of the committee.

-- The district shall publish and make available periodic financial reports as required by the federal or state government.
+A. The District shall publish and make available periodic financial reports as required by the federal or state government.

-- The district shall conduct its financial reporting in accordance with GAAP principles.
+B. The District shall conduct its financial reporting in accordance with GAAP principles.

-- The district shall report financial data and information consistent with budgeting, accounting and auditing standards provided annually by the Utah State Board of Education.
+C. The District shall report financial data and information consistent with budgeting, accounting, and auditing standards provided annually by USBE.

 Legal References: